 Your dentist can create a custom mouthpiece tray that ensures the right amount of whitening solution reaches your teeth.
 You may find whitening at home more convenient.
 But it can take two to four weeks or longer depending on the strength of peroxide used.
 In-office whitening can take place in one or more 1- to 2-hour visits.

 Keep in mind, your teeth can become stained again if you continue exposing them to the same substances that originally stained them.
-Because whitening products are not meant to clean teeth, it is still important to continue practicing daily oral hygiene by brushing twice a day and flossing at least once a day.
+Because whitening products are not meant to clean teeth, it is still important to continue practicing daily oral hygiene by brushing twice a day, flossing at least once a day, and rinsing with an antiseptic mouthwash daily.

 Bonding may improve how your teeth look if they have excess space between them, or if they are chipped, broken, stained, or cracked.